How does Colorado state income tax and unemployment insurance work in 2026?

 What a Colorado hire through Teamed looks like, day by day:

-Behind the platform sits a named country specialist for the US and an in-house payroll lead who knows the Colorado FAMLI mechanics, the under-10 carve-out, the $30,600 SUI wage base shift, the Denver OPT thresholds, and the state overtime rules by heart.
-When something looks off on a payslip, you message the same person.
-No support tickets.
-No chatbot triage.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise who know the Colorado FAMLI mechanics, the under-10 carve-out, the $30,600 SUI wage base shift, the Denver OPT thresholds, and the state overtime rules by heart.
+When something looks off on a payslip, you message an actual person, not a chatbot or a pooled queue.

-Contractor onboarding, EOR payroll, and entity graduation all live on one platform.
+Contractor onboarding, EOR payroll, and graduating to your own entity when the model no longer fits all live on one platform.
 A Colorado contractor who converts to W-2 keeps their record.
-That same employee can graduate from EOR to your own US entity without changing systems.
 One timeline.
 One platform.

 EOR works while you are testing the Colorado market, ramping a small remote team, or running one or two hires alongside a larger US payroll elsewhere.
 Once you have eight or more Colorado employees and predictable hiring ahead, the maths of running your own US entity starts to win.
+The Colorado hiring overview walks through the entity-vs-EOR decision in more detail.
 Teamed’s Crossover Calculator tells you the month the EOR model stops being right.
 The conversation is built into the relationship.

 Colorado is the state where the federal-only payroll mindset costs the most.
 The income tax is the simplest in the country at 4.40 percent flat, but FAMLI takes a 0.88 percent slice off every wage with the employer share split unless you are under ten headcount, and the SUI wage base just jumped to $30,600.
 Most employers we onboard had not added FAMLI to their payroll setup at all.
 We capture the employer-share question and the work-address jurisdiction at onboarding, so neither shows up as a Q1 surprise.